 Bookworms will love the Austrian National Library, which contains many old and precious books, four Venetian globes, and pages on display documenting the education and reign of Emperor Maximilian.
 The State Hall of the National Library is the largest Baroque library in Europe.

-Tap images to enlarge.
+Tap images to view full-size.

 I thought the most beautiful of Vienna’s many churches was Votivkirche, a white double spire church filled with stained glass windows.
 It was pretty quiet inside both times we went, so you can enjoy it in peace.
 St. Stephen’s Cathedral, on the other hand, is always crowded and there’s even a gate inside to separate the tourists from the parishioners.